NarrativeScience-old/pynocular/README.md

 Pynocular works by decorating your base Pydantic model with the function `database_model`.
 Once decorated with the proper information, you can proceed to use that model to interface with your specified database table.

-The first step is to define your DBInfo object in your codebase.
-This will contain the connection information to your database
+The first step is to define a `DBInfo` object.
+This will contain the connection information to your database.

 ```
 from pynocular.engines import DatabaseType, DBInfo